United Van Lines 47th Annual National Movers Study Reveals Where and Why Americans Moved in 2023

 Check out our blogs to learn more about migration trends from the latest United Movers Study.

-For more information on United or if you are a member of the press and have questions/comments, please email our Director of Communications: Eily_Cummings@unigroup.com
+For more information on United or if you are a member of the press and have questions/comments, please email our Vice President of Corporate Communications: Eily_Cummings@unigroup.com

-The United Van Lines 2022 National Movers Study press kit contains additional data, including a map, the complete inbound/outbound rankings for states and metropolitan statistical areas and five-year trends.
+The United Van Lines 2023 National Movers Study press kit contains additional data, including a map, the complete inbound/outbound rankings for states and metropolitan statistical areas and six-year trends.
 Download Now.